1. Purchasing Procedures

 (B) A purchase agreement for materials, equipment, supplies or professional services to be provided on an ongoing basis shall contain a maximum amount payable under the agreement or a termination date for the agreement.

-(C) A purchase agreement in an amount that does not exceed the City Manager's purchasing authority, hereby set at seventy-five thousand dollars ($75,000) or less, may be approved by the City Manager without separate Council action.
+(C) A purchase agreement in an amount that does not exceed the City Manager's purchasing authority, hereby set at seventy-five thousand dollars ($75,000) or less per fiscal year, may be approved by the City Manager without separate Council action.

 (D) Before any purchase agreement in an amount that exceeds seventy-five thousand dollars ($75,000) is executed, the City Manager shall certify that an appropriation has been made or that other sufficient funds such as bond proceeds, special assessments, or matching funds will be available to pay the amounts required in the purchase agreement.
 This subsection shall not apply to an individual agreement of employment with an employee or officer of the City.